Enjoy Nature’s Bounty and Delicious Treats from Local Farmers’ Markets

 Shop here for fresh local food from the very people who produce it.
 Pre-ordering is a great way to ensure your faves are there for you when you arrive, and there are often more choices online.
 Check out the weekly news HERE for details.

-Where to Find it: Buttonwood Park, enter from Buttonwood Drive via South Main Street next to Firehouse Cycles
+Where to Find it: Buttonwood Park, Yardley Borough.
+Enter from Buttonwood Drive via South Main Street.
+(Look for the Greetings from Yardley mural).
+Free onsite parking

 Chester County